 The City of Vancouver and the Washington State Department of Health were the first to let the public know of PCE in the groundwater at WS1 and WS4 as well as actions to limit exposure, including changes in pumping rates and installation of air stripping systems.
-EPA also notified the public prior to listing the sites on the NPL and issuing the final cleanup plans (also called a Record of Decision or ROD).
+EPA also notified the public and requested comments prior to listing the sites on the NPL, issuing the final cleanup plans (also called a Record of Decision or ROD) and proposing the sites for deletion from the NPL.